 9. What do I need to bring when staying in a rifugio?

 I plan on writing a comprehensive packing list for multiday hikes in the Dolomites, but before I get to it I would like to share one thing that you absolutely must bring when staying in the huts - a sleeping bag liner.

 Blankets (or sometimes even proper duvets) and pillows are provided in the huts, but because they are not washed after each guest, it's mandatory to bring a liner ensuring you are not in direct contact with the sheets or blankets.

 If you forget, huts sometimes offer to rent or purchase one of them, but it's not worth it.
 I recommend bringing your own.
-I personally use a silk RAB liner, which fits into the palm of my hand when stowed in the bag.
+I personally use a Sea to Summit liner, which fits into the palm of my hand when stowed in the bag.

 On the huts websites you can often see information about bringing a sleeping bag, but don't be thrown off by this, because what they mean is a sleeping bag liner and it's just an incorrect translation.
 In all the huts I have stayed in there were always blankets and pillows provided and they have always been thermally sufficient.

 10. Is there potable water in the huts?

 Water is a very precious resource in the Dolomites, especially in the huts.
 For the most part the water running in the taps is snow melt or rain water collected in huge nearby tanks.
 By September the tanks run really low and some of the huts simply don't have enough water to keep running.

 I've stayed in huts before where they asked their guests to only flush toilets after number 2 in order to preserve the water!
 Don't worry though, this only happened twice!

 Often in the bathrooms you will find signs saying "agua non potable" meaning the water is not potable.
 After having a conversation with a few hut owners and asking why the water isn't potable I've received a unanimous answer.